hectorcorrea/solr-for-newbies/docs/13_searching_intro.md

   #
 ```

 Notice how all three results have the term "school teachers" somewhere on the title.
-Now let's issue a slightly different query using `q=title:"school teachers"~3` to indicate that we want the words "school" and "teachers" to be present in the `title` but they can be 3 words apart (notice the `~3`):
+Now let's issue a slightly different query using `q=title:"school teachers"~3` to indicate that we want the words "school" and "teachers" to be present in the `title` but they can be a few words apart (notice the `~3`):

 ```
 $ curl 'http://localhost:8983/solr/bibdata/select?fl=id,title&q=title:"school+teachers"~3'